JohnnyMirza/confluent_splunk_demo/README.md

 - As mentioned above, the cisco:asa logs are used for the demo
 - Go to localhost:9021 (or remote host URL)
 - Click on the Cluster->Topics->splunk-s2s-events
-- Observer the messages spooling, and the click the pause button and switch to card view
+- Observe the messages spooling, and the click the pause button and switch to card view
 - Look a specific record by expanding and then scroll through the fields
 - Notice the Splunk metadata fields (source, sourcetype, host, event, _meta)